priyamathavan/Cloudbees-demo/README.md

 ## Step 7:
+once all created you do terraform init,terraform plan .

+## Step 8:
+reg the environment  i have created two workspaces named dev and prod.based on that i have used in terraform instance_type.

+## Troubleshooting:
-once all created you do terraform init,terraform plan . when i do terraform plan i got the error as the public subnet2 overlaps with public subente1 hence i changed the value and i have done it.
+## when i do terraform plan i got the error as the public subnet2 overlaps with public subente1 hence i changed the value and i have done it.

 using the above code i could able to create the terraform resources successfully.